-Homeless eligibility is based on HUD's Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act homeless definition and obtaining homeless verification through a third party.
+Homeless eligibility is based on HUD's Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act literally homeless (Category 1) definition and obtaining homeless verification through a third party.

 Projects must utilize the CES standardized vulnerability assessment tool in the program's screening, referral and admissions processes for all participants.